o3de/o3de.org/content/docs/user-guide/features/platforms/linux/intro.md

 ---
-description: ' Use Amazon Lumberyard to compile a dedicated Linux server for a multiplayer game, prepare your server for game hosting, and integrate with AGS. '
+description: ' Use Open 3D Engine to compile a dedicated Linux server for a multiplayer game, prepare your server for game hosting, and integrate with AGS. '
 title: Creating Lumberyard Executables for Linux
 ---